Improving Automated Driving through POMDP Planning with Human Internal States: Background

 \emph{Safety} is often defined as a guarantee that a certain set of negative outcomes will never occur, that is, unsafe states are \emph{unreachable} even under worst-case disturbances.
 However, this notion of safety is clearly unattainable in many cases because other vehicles may easily force collisions if they take adversarial actions.
 Thus, autonomous vehicle engineers must pursue a more modest objective: minimizing the likelihood of reaching unsafe states.

 \emph{Efficiency} is accomplishing a goal with minimum resource use.
-In particular, one of the most valuable resources that autonomous vehicles will manage is time; they must be judicious in their use of time to reach a destination.
+This can take a variety of forms in different contexts, for instance maximizing the throughput of cars on a highway or reducing energy consumption or emissions.
+One of the most valuable resources that autonomous vehicles will manage is time; they must be judicious in their use of time to reach a destination.
+In the particular scenario studied in this work, efficiency corresponds to the vehicle's ability to make several lane changes in a fixed distance.

 Safety and efficiency have a complex relationship.
 Usually they are opposed to one another.
 For example, maintaining slower speeds and yielding to other drivers is typically safer but is also less efficient.
 At first, it may seem that safety is a strictly higher priority than efficiency, but consumers will not sacrifice efficiency without limit \cite{moen2007determinants}; if an autonomous car gains a reputation of reaching its destination 5 minutes later than competitors, it is reasonable to assume that some vehicle owners or riders will choose another competitor.
 Moreover, in some cases acting too cautiously in a way that is uncharacteristic of human drivers can also be unsafe \cite{naughton2015freeway,schoettle2015crashes}.